 2017 photographs highlighted in yellow.
 Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 For comments on the taxonomy of the Boloria group please see the page for the Balkan Fritillary (B. graeca).
 Napaea is very similar to the Shepherd's Fritillary (B. pales) and quite difficult to differentiate, especially as they often fly together at high altitudes.
 The female napaea is strongly suffused with a greenish sheen and quite different to the female pales.
 The key differentiating features of the males of these two species appear, from what I have read and observed, to be:

 1) black markings: napaea has (allegedly) somewhat finer upperside black markings.
 However, the Alpine subspecies of pales is palustris, in which the black markings are narrower and the colouring redder.
 This rather negates the value of the fineness of the markings with regard to differentiating the two.

 2) upf marginal markings: Lafranchis says that the upf post-discal and submarginal spots are broadly parallel from s1b to s6 for napaea, whereas for pales they are closer in s4-s6 than they are in s1b-s3.
-This may sound complicated, but this is best means of differentiating between the two with any degree of confidence, and it does seem to work.
+This may sound complicated, but it is the best means of differentiating between the two with any degree of confidence, and it does seem to work.
 It also seems to me that the napaea submarginal markings on both wings are rather more sagittate than pales.

 4) wing shape: Lafranchis says the pales forewing is elongated and narrow and pointed at the apex.
 The napaea forewing is described as very broad.